cloudflare/cloudflare-docs/content/workers/examples/cache-using-fetch.md

 ## Cache based on file extensions and using arrays to pass through variables

-You can combine the functionalities mentioned above into one script and use variables instead so that it can be repurposed for other use cases.
-In this case, it can be done for a media streaming platform.
+You can combine the functionalities mentioned above into one Worker script and use variables instead so that it can be repurposed for other use cases.
+In the below example, this can be done for a media streaming platform.

 {{</content-column>}}